azh412/skimbot/README.md

 # skimbot

-A script to skim through a PDF file and generate a summary.
-A simple experiment with file processing using the OpenAI GPT models.
+A script to skim through a PDF file or a YouTube video and generate a summary.
+A simple experiment with file processing and the youtube-transcript-api using the OpenAI GPT models.

 # Setup: